Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Background

 \textbf{Knowledge Obsolescence.} LLMs are pre-trained on prior texts, thus limiting their ability to learn beyond the training corpus.
-This often results in poor performance when handling tasks that demand most-recent knowledge.
+This often results in poor performance when handling tasks that require most-recent knowledge.
 A simple solution to address this limitation is periodic retraining of LLMs on new data.
 However, the cost of such retraining is generally high.
 Hence, it is crucial to devise effective and efficient methods of incorporating current knowledge into LLMs.
 Prior studies have suggested using plugins as search engines for accessing up-to-date information.
 Nevertheless, these methods seem inadequate due to the difficulty of directly integrating specific knowledge into LLMs.
+Compared to LLMs, KGs offer a more straightforward update process that does not necessitate additional training.
+Updated knowledge can be incorporated into the input in the form of prompts, which are subsequently utilized by LLMs to generate accurate responses \cite{NLRSE}.

-\textbf{Bias, Privacy, and Toxicity.} Although LLMs are trained to align with human expectations, they sometimes generate harmful, fully biased, offensive, and private text.
+\textbf{Bias, Privacy, and Toxicity.} Although LLMs are trained to align with human expectations, they sometimes generate harmful, fully biased, offensive, and private content.
 When users interact with LLMs, models can be induced to generate such text, even without prior prompting or prompted with safe text.
 In fact, it has been observed that LLMs tend to degenerate into generating toxic text within just 25 generations \cite{Realtoxicityprompts}.
 Furthermore, despite their seemingly convincing text, LLMs generally tend to offer unhelpful and sometimes unsafe advice.
 For example, it has been revealed that GPT-3 produces worse advice than humans do in over 95\% of the situations described on Reddit \cite{Turingadvice}.
-The reasons for these challenges are that such biased, private, and toxic texts widely exist in the pre-training corpora.
-Besides, LLMs tend to generate memorized text or new text that is similar to the input text.
+The reasons are that such biased, private, and toxic texts widely exist in the pre-training corpora and LLMs tend to generate memorized text or new text that is similar to the input text.
+KGs are commonly built from authoritative and reliable data sources, enabling the generation of high-quality training data that align with human values, which is expected to enhance the security and reliability of LLMs.